kluctl/kluctl/docs/jinja2-templating.md

 [Jinja2 macros](https://jinja.palletsprojects.com/en/2.11.x/templates/#macros) are fully supported.
 When writing macros that produce yaml resources, you must use the `---` yaml separator in case you want to produce multiple resources in one go.

+# Why no Go Templating

+kluctl started as a python project and was then migrated to be a Go project.
+In the python world, Jinja2 is the obvious choice when it comes to templating.
+In the Go world, of course Go Templates would be the first choice.

+When the migration to Go was performed, it was a conscious and opinionated decision to stick with Jinja2 templating.
+The reason is that I (@codablock) believe that Go Templates are hard to read and write and at the same time quite limited in their features (without extensive work).
+It never felt natural to write Go Templates.

+This "feeling" was confirmed by multiple users of kluctl when it started and users described as "relieving" to not be forced to use Go Templates.

+The above is my personal experience and opinion.
+I'm still quite open for contributions in regard to Go Templating support, as long as Jinja2 support is kept.